Domain Property Management Blog

 Blog post featured image

-That said, the law also requires each landlord to follow the proper eviction process when removing a tenant.
+That said, the law also requires each landlord to follow the proper legal eviction process when removing a tenant.
 A landlord must not engage in illegal eviction methods, such as locking out the tenant or throwing out their personal belongings, which could result in an eviction lawsuit.

 Evictions can be stressful for landlords and residents.
 It's important, as a landlord, to be familiar with the Illinois eviction laws to make this process as smooth as possible.